"Nothing in this world is as soft and yielding as water, yet for attacking the hard and strong, none can triumph so easily.”

 Ultimately, I see the life we live as the greatest art, and my work with communities and creatives seeks to illuminate the raw beauty of interconnection.

-Artist Keynote for World Food Forum Flagship Event
+Artist Keynote Speaker for World Food Forum Flagship Event

 United Nations Academic Impact Millennium Fellow